ngxuandat/ngxuandat.github.io/_posts/2023-05-03-How-to-study-physics-as-a-CS-student.md

 ---
 layout: post
-description:  Thoughts
-categories: [markdown]
+categories: Thoughts
-title: How to study physics as IT student
+title: "How to study physics as IT student"
 ---

 I have always been fascinated with Physics, and find myself applying basic models of Physics in my thinking all the time.
 Surprisingly, the things that I learned from Physics and Chemistry classes during Junior High have been serving me very well, daily and till these days.
 After gotten in to college, I thought I could set sometimes for Physics.
 I attempted Walter Lewin's courses several times yet never had the time to finish.